hmito/esj73web/regist_oralposter_en.md

 ### "Like!"
 Award

 - To encourage communication among participants through the comment function, we are introducing a "Like!"
 Award in addition to the regular poster awards.
 All posters will be considered for the "Like!"
 Award.
-- Selection will be based on the number of "Like!" received for the poster presentations.
+- Selection will be based on the number of "Like!" received for the poster presentations, which will be tallied at the end of the conference.
 All conference participants, including high school students, are eligible to vote "Like!".
-- In the selection process for this award, posters that receive more viewers will have an advantage.
-Due to the nature of the viewing system, the smaller numbered posters may have a higher chance of winning.

 ### Best Discusser Award

 - An award will be presented to an individual conference participant who has contributed to the excitement of all poster presentations, including high school student posters, by posting high quality comments.
-- The number of “Like!” on comments will be tallied for each contest participant and used for selection.
+- The number of “Like!” on comments will be tallied for each contest participant and used for selection, with the final count taken at the end of the conference.
 All contest participants, including high school students, have the right to “Like!” comments.

 ## About the abolition of the English Oral Presentation Award